alexfdez1010/micromaster_statistics_data_science_cheatsheet/README.md

 - **Machine Learning Cheatsheet** 🤖

 ## How to Use 🛠️
 Simply clone this repository or download the cheatsheets to have a quick reference guide at your fingertips!
 You can find the PDFs in the release section.
-You will need LaTeX if you wnat to compile the PDFs.
+You will need LaTeX if you want to compile the PDFs.

 ## Contributions 🙏
 We welcome all contributions!
 If you'd like to make any improvement, feel free to open a pull request.